 Furthermore, we have become experts not only on how to make one guest happier for one hour - but above all how to make 10'000 guests happier for a full day or more.
 To apply our unique vision at scale, we understand that it is essential to go beyond "personal development" towards shared and multigenerational experiences : with family, with friends, and with strangers.

 Finally, we believe that instead of being dictated by directives, moments of deep happiness always start with a deeply happy environment, where people are naturally and often unconsciously allowed to relax, to laugh, to share and to express themselves.
 To the core, our vision and our expertise are to create those environments - for people to nurture happiness within themselves and with their loved ones.

 What if growing happiness was not limited to the fields of leisure or well-being, but considered as an overarching goal for our societies ?

 In the face of climate change, what if a new generation of "happy places" could serve as role models ?
 What if they showed that refocusing our resources towards a low carbon society is not just about survival and restrictions, but can actually lead to a happier world?

 Happier World launched an initiative to grow a network of leaders who place happiness growth at the heart of priorities and decisions in their businesses, organizations, institutions and communities.

-In the current context in Europe, we can recall what Albert Camus, winner of the Nobel Prize for Literature, wrote in 1954, at the height of the Cold War: "We must mend what has been torn apart, make justice imaginable again in a world so obviously unjust, give happinesss a meaning once more."
+In the current context, we can recall what Albert Camus, winner of the Nobel Prize for Literature, wrote in 1954, at the height of the Cold War: "We must mend what has been torn apart, make justice imaginable again in a world so obviously unjust, give happinesss a meaning once more."